iNeedABox/Generative-String-Art/README.md

     pip install -r requirements.txt
     ```

-## Run Python File
+## Run Python Script

-After accomplishing all these steps and have installed Python on your system, you only have a final step to come ahead, run the software to test it out:
+Once you have completed all the previous steps and confirmed that Python is installed on your system, you're just one step away to see it in action.
+To run the project use the following command in your terminal or command prompt:
 ```bash
 cd src
 python string_art.py